pawamoy/ansito/README.md

 ```lua
 ${texecpi 60 flock ~/.task task limit:10 rc.defaultwidth:80 rc._forcecolor:on rc.verbose:affected,blank list | ansito - | sed -r 's/([^ ])#/\1\\#/g'
 ```

+:warning: **Conky does not have "background colors" for text, so ansito will not be able to convert the ANSI codes for background colors to Conky colors!**